 A Veterans Chance to get their Wheels Wet

 The sun begins to rise, and wheels begin to turn.
-Hands that once held guns and freedom in tow now push tires and bear fishing line.
+Hands that once held guns now bear fishing poles.
 This is no ordinary group of anglers.
-These men are war veterans, but this group is even more special than that.
-These are the fishermen of the Paralyzed Veterans of America (PVA) Bass Tour.
+These men are war veterans and fishermen of the Paralyzed Veterans of America (PVA) Bass Tour.

-The PVA hosts 7 two-day fishing tourneys each year.
+The PVA hosts seven two-day fishing tourneys each year.
 The collective is the PVA Bass Tour.
 It is tailored to veterans, but anyone with a disability is eligible to fish at any event.
 All participants live with either a spinal cord injury (SCI) or a spinal cord disease (SCD).
-This is the first year that BraunAbility has officially sponsored the events.

 After a Friday night cook-out and registration, the event kicks off at 5:00am on Saturday morning.
 Each PVA Bass Tour event lasts for 2 days, always a Saturday and a Sunday.
 Each day holds its own events as well.

-BraunAbilitys Colton Walle has attended 3 of the 2012 PVA Bass Tour stops.
+One of BraunAbility's Area Sales Managers Colton Walle attended three of the 2012 PVA Bass Tour stops.
 Walle served as a volunteer to the bank fishing anglers, and drove the BraunAbility Toyota Sienna to each event.

 After an Honor Guard procession officially kicks off the day, Saturday is the day of the individual fishing competition.
-Each participant is paired with a volunteer fishing guide, but he cannot catch fish on Saturday.
+Each participant is paired with a volunteer fishing guide.
 Sunday is the team fishing event, in which the veteran and the fishing guide both compete together as a team.

 Veterans may compete in either the boat division or the bank division of competition.
-Boat competition takes place on the water, where the more physically impaired that cannot get on a boat, or simply prefer to fish the banks.
+Boat competition naturally takes place on the water, whereas the more physically impaired or simply prefer to fish from land can fish the banks.

 Walle saw many return anglers at each of his 3 Bass Tour events.
 About 50% of the participants are local, but the other 50% are dedicated.
 They travel to each Bass Tour event through the year.